muxmuse/schema/README.md

 # schema – a Package Manager for SQL Server

-** WORK IN PROGRESS, EVERYTHING MIGHT CHANGE, NOTHING MIGHT WORK, MIGHT DESTROY YOUR DATA, ABSOLUTELY NO WARRANTIES **
+** MIGHT DESTROY YOUR DATA, ABSOLUTELY NO WARRANTIES, WORK IN PROGRESS -- But I use it in production **

 ## Installation